Create and Use Pipelines

 - Select Stream Type:

-- If you selected Stream in the previous step: Use the drop-down menu under Stream Name to select the source stream.
+- If you selected Stream in the previous step to create a real-time pipeline: Use the drop-down menu under Stream Name to select the source stream.
 Ensure that the source stream is active and receiving data.

-In the following example, data is ingested periodically into the stream k8s_logs.
-The query runs every 5 minutes and fetches all data that was ingested into the stream k8s_logs in the preceding 5-minute interval.
+.
+The query runs every 6 minutes and fetches all data that was ingested into the streamdefault

 -